leobro98/yellow-duck/readme.md

 # Yellow Duck

-This is the test assignment accomplishment for creation of the REST-ful Web service.
+This is a test assignment accomplishment for creation of a REST-ful Web service.
 The assignment itself can be found in the RubberDuck_assignment.md.
 Advices for building and running the application are in the building_running.md.

 ## Architecture